Groups and panes

 • Key bindings are inherited down the tree, but can be overridden by descendant groups.

-• Parameters work the same way: cy/get will get the value of a parameter from the closest parent group that defines it.
+• Parameters work the same way: param/get will get the value of a parameter from the closest parent group that defines it.

 Imagine that you are attached to /my-project/group-2/pane-3 in the example above:

-• If /my-project defines a value for a parameter :some-parameter and /my-project/group-2 does not, (cy/get :some-parameter) will retrieve the value from /my-project.
+• If /my-project defines a value for a parameter :some-parameter and /my-project/group-2 does not, (param/get :some-parameter) will retrieve the value from /my-project.

 One of cy's goals is for everything to be configured solely with key bindings and parameters; in this way cy can have completely different behavior depending on the environment and project.